grape seed oil

-Grape seeds contain resveratrol and proanthocyanidins, which have been shown to reduce breast cancer cell growth, proliferation and migration.
-However, these compounds are not significantly present in grape seed oil (although cold-pressed virgin grape seed oil contains more of them than highly refined products).
-Grape seed oil primarily consists of the omega-6 fatty acid linoleic acid (approximately 70%, depending on grape variety), followed by oleic acid (17%) and palmitic acid (8%).
+Grape seed oil primarily consists of the omega-6 fatty acid linoleic acid (approximately 71%, depending on grape variety), followed by oleic acid (17%) and palmitic acid (8%).
 Grape seed oil contains remarkably high levels of tannins compared to other seed oils.
-Grape seed oil also contains a small amount of vitamin E. The press residues of grape seed oil production are a far richer source than grape seed oil of polyphenols with strong antioxidant activity.
+Grape seed oil also contains gamma-tocotrienol, a form of vitamin E with chemopreventive properties.
+The press residues of grape seed oil production are a far richer source than grape seed oil of polyphenols with strong antioxidant activity.
 These are also abundant in red grapes, purple grape juice, and red wine.

 Breast cancer-related effects of consuming grape seed oil

 No population studies are available that specifically investigated associations between grape seed oil consumption and risk of breast cancer.
 There is evidence from experiments using either carcinogen-induced or transplanted animal mammary tumor models, as well as in vitro studies, which demonstrate that linoleic acid, the primary fatty acid in grape seed oil, promotes mammary tumor development.
 Generally speaking, this effect has not been verified by human studies.
-However, one 2008 study found that women with a specific genotype (ALOX5AP −4900 A>G polymorphism) who consumed a significant amount of linoleic acid in their diets had an increased risk of breast cancer.
+However, one 2008 study found that women with a specific genotype (ALOX5AP −4900 A > G polymorphism) who consumed a significant amount of linoleic acid in their diets had an increased risk of breast cancer.

 A note on grape seed extract

 Grape seeds (typically seeds left over from the wine-making process) are also used to produce grape seed extract supplements.
-Grape seed proanthocyanidins have been shown to inhibit breast cancer cell proliferation and metastasis in mice.
+Grape seed anthocyanins have been shown to inhibit breast cancer cell proliferation and metastasis in mice.
 Grape seed extract has also been found to inhibit aromatase (the synthesis of estrogen from androgens) in breast cancer cells.
 In addition, several studies have found that grape seed extract may act synergistically with chemotherapy agents such as Adriamycin and Taxotere to inhibit the growth of and induce the death of estrogen receptor-negative (ER-) breast cancer cells.
 Another study found that defatted grape seed protected rat liver cells from oxidative damage induced by Adriamycin.
+However, we do not recommend taking grape seed extract for purposes of preventing or treating breast cancer, primarily because safe and effective levels of supplementation have not been established.

 Additional comments